Medical Receptionists: Responsibilities, How to Become One, Salary, & More

 2. Decide if you want to get certified.
 Getting a certification like the CMAA from the NHA can help you stand out among job applicants and possibly get a higher starting salary.
 While it does take a few extra months, it is usually worth the time and financial investment.

 3. Choose a training program.
 There are many types of training programs for medical receptionists.
 You may choose to complete your training through a community college or an online program.
 Make sure to select a program that has a high graduation rate and certification exam pass rate.
-Here at Stepful, we have a 3-Month Online Medical Administrative Assistant Program that prepares you to work as a medical receptionist.
+Here at Stepful, we have a 3-Month Online Medical Administrative Assistant Program that prepares you to take the certification exam and work as a medical receptionist.

 4. Complete all coursework.
 Most medical receptionist programs can be completed in a few months.
 The curriculum usually includes classes in medical terminology, healthcare ethics, customer service, and basic computer science.